How to become Proofreader

 You could start as an editorial assistant then move into proofreading.

 If you have a degree or expertise in a particular subject, you could use it to develop a proofreading specialism.
-For example, if you have a technical or scientific degree you could proofread scientific textbooks or journals.
+For example, if you have a technical or scientific degree you could proofread science textbooks or journals.

 Volunteering